Don’t block Slack – 3 things to try and the best alternative

 Need to block Slack in the office?

 Slack now boasts 10 million daily active users (DAU).
 As one of the most popular productivity tools in the world, Slack connects everyone, anywhere and at all times.
-On the surface, it can seem like a valuable tool to have.
+Slack in an extremely valuable tool to have.
 After all, constant communication paves the way for collaboration.

 If all your employees used Slack alone, you’d have a streamlined digital environment for office-workers and remote team members alike.
 The only trouble is, Slack may not be the only app you want to use for collaboration.
 You might prefer Cisco Webex Teams to accompany your Cisco phone system, or Microsoft Teams alongside your Office 365 strategy.